leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 ## How does route optimization work?

-Route optimization software is mainly used to plan and map out routes to drop-off locations.
+The best route optimization tools are mainly used to plan and map out routes to drop-off locations.

 ![route optimization map](/blog/uploads/route-optimization.jpg "Map of route with tasks.")